benallfree/gobot/plop-templates/readme/readme.md

 ## Introduction

-Gobot installs popular binary apps anywhere `npm` is available.
+Gobot installs binary apps anywhere `npm` is available.
 It transparently downloads, installs, and runs binary apps (including semver ranges) for the current operating system and architecture.

 Works on Windows, Linux, OS X.

 **Features**

-- Run any version of supported apps and many unsupported apps from github.
+- Run any version of official apps and many unofficial apps from github.
 - Binaries are intelligently downloaded and cached
 - New binary versions are automatically detected and downloaded
 - Efficient - downloads only what is needed